Both Type 1 and Type 2 diabetes come with many associated health concerns. Eye health is one of the primary areas of concern.

 - Race, with African Americans, Hispanics, American Indians, Asian Americans, and Pacific Islanders at increased risk

 Studies predict that “Hispanic populations are projected to exhibit extremely high growth in diabetic retinopathy cases.
 Currently, 67 percent of cases are among whites and 17 percent among Hispanics.
 By 2050, projections are that 45 percent of diabetic retinopathy patients will be white and 35 percent will be Hispanic,” according to Prevent Blindness.

 In addition, more men than women experience diabetic retinopathy, unlike other eye diseases like glaucoma, cataract, and macular degeneration.
-Because the rate of diabetes in increasingly steadily across the country, doctors expect cases diabetic retinopathy to increase in proportion.
-By the year 2050, the number of diagnoses of the eye condition will grow by over 60 percent to above 13 million Americans.
+Because the rate of diabetes is increasing steadily across the country, doctors expect cases of diabetic retinopathy to increase in proportion.
+By the year 2050, the number of diagnoses of eye condition will grow by over 60 percent to above 13 million Americans.

 Sometimes the vision changes associated with diabetic retinopathy are the first signs a person might notice of oncoming diabetes, usually in the first of the four stages of retinopathy.
 Warning signs to look out for include: